-Do I need to wash the pillowcase after I bought it?
+1. Do I need to wash the Pillowcase before use?

-Moonchild does not use chemicals, so it is totally safe to use your pillowcase without a prior wash.
-You can wash if you want to - but you don't need to.
+Moonchild does not use chemicals, so it is safe to use the pillowcase without a prior wash.
+You can wash if you want to - but do not need to.

-How to wash a silk pillowcase: hand wash or program?
+2. How to wash a Silk Pillowcase: hand wash or machine wash?

-If you wash your silk pillowcase by hand please make sure to check for the right temperature and wash your pieces gently.
+If you wash your silk pillowcase by hand please make sure to check for the right temperature and to wash your precious pieces gently.
 A low washing temperature of 20° celsius shall do the job in most of the cases as silk is naturally stain repellent.
 Silk can be washed up to 30° celsius.
-Otherwise it's safe to use the hand wash program in your washing machine.
-Make sure not to tumble dry.
-Do not wring and dry flat, ideally on a towel.
+It is safe to use the hand wash program in the washing machine:

 Silk can loose its shine when the fibre roughens up.
 Which is caused when washed too hot, with a wrong detergent or when exposed to too much UV light, deodorant or perfume.
-A hint of vinegar at the end of a washing cycle may help to get its lost shine back.
+A hint of vinegar at the end of a washing cycle (or in the fabric softener compartment) may help to get its lost shine back.

-Fill a tub or large container with cold to luke warm water and carefully and slowly move your pieces back and forth.
-Use enough water, exchange it and add a tablespoon of vinegar per litre water and let it sit for a few minutes.
-Don't rinse once removed from the vinegar-water, just press the water out carefully, let dry flat until it is just a little damp and iron inside out.
+Fill a tub or large container with cold to luke warm water and carefully and slowly move the pieces back and forth.
+Use enough water, exchange it and add a tablespoon of vinegar per litre to let it sit for a few minutes.
+Do not rinse once removed from the vinegar-water, just press it out carefully, let dry flat until it is just a little damp and iron inside out.

 The Moonchild Silk Bath meets the special needs of silk.
 It won't dry the fabric out and nurtures the gentle fibres.
-Our special detergent cleans with low temperature although it does not contain harsh chemicals.
+Our special mild detergent cleans with low temperature.